rp-rs/rp-hal/README.md

 Rust programming language.
 You've come to the right place!

-This repository is `rp-hal` - a collection of high-level drivers for the Raspberry Silicon RP2040 micontroller and various associated boards, like the Raspberry Pi Pico and the Adafruit Feather RP2040.
+This repository is `rp-hal` - a collection of high-level drivers for the Raspberry Silicon RP2040 microcontroller and various associated boards, like the Raspberry Pi Pico and the Adafruit Feather RP2040.

 If you want to write an application for Raspberry Silicon, check out our [RP2040 Project Template](https://github.com/rp-rs/rp2040-project-template).